 Ideal for: everyone, in particular people who support families of children with sensory integration difficulties.

 Kim Griffin, Occupational Therapist, Advanced SI Practitioner and founder of GriffinOT, has worked in Australia, Ireland and the UK and trained with Lucy Miller and Zoe Mailloux.

-Yoga and Mindfulness: A Taster Session by Mel Campbell, Occupational Therapist and Advanced SI Practitioner
+Yoga and Mindfulness: How Yoga Unites with Sensory Integration by Mel Campbell, Occupational Therapist and Advanced SI Practitioner

 Mel Campbell has been an Occupational Therapist for over 20 years.
 During her journey, she took some time out to bring up her children and found herself studying yoga as a way of developing her own self-practice.
 This led her to becoming a teacher in yoga.
 Returning to her profession as an OT after her break, she found herself drawn to the study of sensory integration.
 She has always been interested in neurology and fascinated by the brain and this approach seemed to make so much sense to her.
 The more she studied the theory of sensory integration during her MSc in SI, the more she found her two worlds of being a yoga teacher and an advanced sensory integration practitioner merging.